adventuresin9/NetworkRecipes/README.md

     inside% rexport -s inside.9lab.home / outside.9lab.org &

 This will send a /srv post to outside.9lab.org, which will appear there as /srv/inside.9lab.home .
 In this case it is sending everything from the root directory on down.
-So the entire namespace the rexport was ran in.
+So the entire namespace that rexport was ran in.

 On the remote system, run the command;